ros2/design/articles/external_qos_file.md

 ## Explicitly allowing external configurability in entities

-Both node and init options could have a flag to ignore the new `--qos-file` argument.
+The node options could have a flag to ignore the new `--qos-file` argument.
-In a similar way, there could be an option for publishers/subscriptions/clients and services to allow side loading their qos or not.
+In a similar way, there could be an option for publishers/subscriptions/clients and services to allow loading the QoS from an external source (side load).

 In nodes designed to be reused, it does make sense to allow side-loading the qos settings of all entities.
 To make this use case easier, the following options can be added:

-- `rcl_init_options_t` is extended with a `bool allow_side_loading_qos`.
+- `rcl_node_options_t` is extended with a `bool allow_side_loading_qos`.
 - The following enum is defined:
   ```c
   typedef enum rcl_side_load_qos_t {